cleverhans-lab/cleverhans/README.md

 of the CleverHans library or get you started competing in different adversarial example contests.

+## List of attacks

+You can find a full list attacks along with their function signatures at [cleverhans.readthedocs.io](http://cleverhans.readthedocs.io/)

 ## Reporting benchmarks

 When reporting benchmarks, please: